voicegain/platform/ANNOUNCE.md

 * #rcj-365: Transcripts of Telephony Bot Session cannot be viewed in Web Console
 * #rcj-359: Reduce delay between end of recognition and call-back response

+Known issue that is not fixed in this release:
+* #rcj-380: polling requests fail to return transcript after poll.afterlife -- the workaround is to make sure that content.full includes both ["transcript", "words"]
+* #rcj-377: if content.full is only ["transcript"] then the callback will not have the transcript -- it is necessary to specify ["transcript", "words"] to get any transcript in the callback

 It also provides these enhancements:
 * #vgp-822: naming changes in Edge management ACP pages - uses less ambiguous names in Web Console